atgeo/kalenda/readme.txt

 * The requested liturgical year.
 * The requested year type.
 * The requested locale.
-* The requested calendar identifier (for national or diocesan calendars, when applicable).
+* The requested calendar identifier, when supported by the plugin configuration.

 No personal information, user accounts, or site content is transmitted.